 [00:04:30] Patrick O’Keefe: Because it is, right? [laughs]

 [00:04:31] Priscilla McClay: Yes.
 It’s a peer support service but that’s still a service.
 It’s bringing people together and it’s helping them with the kind of situations and the emotions that they’re facing.
-Yes, it’s very different from the rest of the digital and marketing communications which is my wider department which, obviously, all about promoting the services that we do have and, obviously, fund raising for them.
+Yes, it’s very different from the rest of the digital and marketing and communications which is my wider department which, obviously, all about promoting the services that we do have and, obviously, fundraising for them.

 But the structure of our organization, of our charity, traditionally, it’s been very much based around physical services.
 We have hospices around the UK.
 There are services for patients and families based in and around those hospices.
-Unlike a lot of other health-care charities, we don’t actually have something that’s like a national service.
+Unlike a lot of other healthcare charities, we don’t actually have something that’s like a national service.
 It’s all based out of those local services or that’s how’s been in the past.
-There isn’t really like a centralized service’s team for me to be a part of.
+There isn’t really like a centralized services team for me to be a part of.

 That’s part of the reason why the community has been a really important development for the charity because realizing that there are a lot of people out there who aren’t near one of our hospices and can’t benefit from those offline services.
 Trying to do something that would have a wider reach, and it’s not delivering the same kind of thing that you get in the hospices.
 It’s quite different, but it is really widening our reach.

-For example, I do annual surveys of the community members.
+For example, I do annual surveys of community members.
 What that shows is that, actually, the vast majority, up to 90% of our members who are using the community, they haven’t actually used any of the charities or other services.
 They’re a brand new audience to us, which is a really interesting and important step forward.

 [00:06:10] Patrick O’Keefe: That is interesting because Sue Ryder’s been around for so long.
 It’s been around since 1953; has this huge, huge offline presence.
-Change is slow, you’re hinting at that, “This is how we’ve done services forever, for 60 plus years, and now this is sort of a new thing, so as in digital right now.”
+Change is slow, you’re hinting at that, “This is how we’ve done services forever, for 60 plus years, and now this is sort of a new thing, so it’s in digital right now.”
 It’s amazing that you can bring so many more people.
 I think you told me that a majority of the people coming into the online community, it’s their first time connecting with Sue Ryder, is that right?

 [00:06:38] Priscilla McClay: Yes, that’s right.